datalad-handbook/book/docs/usecases/RStudio_user.rst

    :scale: 80 %
    :alt: screenshot of Rstudio terminal tab.

-   Using Rstudio terminal window to give datalad commands
+   Using Rstudio terminal window to give DataLad commands

 They then explain: